Universal model for electron thermal-field emission from two-dimensional semimetals: Introduction

-\textbf{\emph{Introduction.}}-- In two-dimensional (2D) materials, the confinement of electrons within atomic-scale thickness and the emergence of fermions with exotic dispersions lead to unusual transport properties unique to 2D \cite{neto, sangwan} such as Klein tunneling \cite{katsnelson}, unconventional quantum Hall \cite{novoselov} and spin Hall effects \cite{kane}, valley contrasting transport \cite{d_xiao} and spontaneous berryogenesis \cite{j_song}.
-Particularly in thermionic emission, where electrons are emitted from a surface via semiclassical thermal excitation, the universal current-temperature scaling law represents another fascinating transport manifestation of the reduced dimensionality of 2D materials \cite{ang1}, challenging the century-old Richardson-Dushman thermionic emission theory \cite{RD} in the 2D \emph{Flatland}.
+Since the first field emission model or the well known Fowler-Nordheim (FN) law was formulated about a century ago \cite{FN}, it remains an active topic to discover various materials as emitters, geometrical configuration, and different operating conditions for diode physics and high power microwaves \cite{PHP2008,p_zhang,JAP2021}.
+It is expected that the traditional emission models are no longer valid for for quantum materials such as two-dimensional (2D) materials like graphene, transition-metal dichalcogenide (TMD) materials, and topological materials (like topological insulators and semimetals) \cite{IEEE2022,InfoMat2021}.
+In two-dimensional (2D) materials, the extreme confinement of electrons within atomic-scale thickness and the existence of unusual emergent fermions with exotic energy dispersions lead to the occurrence of unusual transport properties that are radically different from that of the three-dimensional bulk materials \cite{neto, sangwan}.
+Klein tunneling \cite{katsnelson}, unconventional quantum Hall effect \cite{novoselov}, quantum spin Hall insulating phase \cite{kane}, valley contrasting transport \cite{d_xiao} and spontaneous berryogenesis \cite{j_song} are some of the most extraordinary transport phenomena discovered in 2D materials.

+Compared to field emission, thermionic emission due to 2D materials have been studied more intensively \cite{ang3,ang1,PRAp2016,PRAp2015,trushin1,trushin2} In the case of thermionic emission where electrons are emitted from a solid surface via semiclassical thermal excitation pathway, the existence of a universal current-temperature scaling law represents another fascinating transport manifestations of the reduced dimensionality of 2D materials, where the universal temperature scaling laws were obtained \cite{ang1}, signifying the breakdown of the century-old Richardson-Dushman thermionic emission theory \cite{RD}.